The Exact Equivalence of Distance and Kernel Methods for Hypothesis Testing: Main Results

 Finally, note that we can alternatively define the bijection as:

-which is an equivalent definition up-to scaling by the maximum elements.
-This alternative definition can be more convenient for implementation and visualization, and all the later equivalence results still hold up-to scaling.
-We chose to not scale the bijection in this paper for ease of presentation.
+This is an equivalent definition up-to scaling by the maximum elements, and can be succinctly expressed in a matrix form:

+This alternative definition often facilitates implementation, computation, and visualization of the bijection, and all theoretical results in this manuscript still hold up-to a constant scaling.
+For ease of presentation we shall stick to Definition~\ref{def1} in this paper.